 Photos of the pub and other related images.

 Fassaugh House pub

-This Google Street View image of the Fassaugh House pub was taken in April of 2009—a year before the murder took place.
+This Google Street View image of the Fassaugh House pub was taken in April 2009—a year before the murder took place.

 Following the shooting, the owners renamed it "Matt's of Cabra".

 Detectives believe that someone inside the pub texted Dunne's location to the hitmen, as they knew exactly where he was sitting.

 Notably, none of his associates attempted to intervene or warn him.

 Locals refer to the building as Matt's site.